Best Way To ScrOG Weed for a Successful Growth

 • Maximize space -Many growers obtain better yields from one scragged plant in a small space than with many untrained plants.
 Home growers use the Scrogging technique to maximize yields.

-When to scrog weed
+When to ScrOG Weed

 You are required to start guiding your plants as soon as they touch the screen.
 We recommend that you place the screen 20 cm above the plant so that the rate of their growth will help you determine when to start Scroggins.